rgantonio/snax_rebase/hw/README.md

 # Snitch Hardware

 The `hw` directory contains various HW IPs which are instantiated in the Snitch Cluster design e.g., they are not stand-alone.
 Some of the IPs have stand-alone test benches.
+The top level structure of the `hw` folder is as follows:

+- `<snitch_ip>`: IP components for the snitch cluster
+- `chisel`: SNAX Framework componets written in the Chisel HDL.
+- `<snax_ip>`: SNAX Accelerators
+- `templates`: Template files which are used to generate the snax wrappers based on the supplied config files.

 All IPs inside the `hw` directory are structured as follows:

 - `<ip_name>`: each directory contains one IP that is instantiated in the cluster design, e.g., they are not stand-alone.
   - `doc`: documentation if existing